Kong/developer.konghq.com/app/gateway/routing/expressions-router-reference.md

 - the pieces are explained, but I need something at the front that explains how the things all work together, what does a completed one look like? and then we get into the bits and pieces.
 -->

-This reference explains the parts of the expressions language structure used for the expression router.
+This reference explains the different configurable entities for the [expressions router](/gateway/routing/expressions/).

 ## Predicates